 No one has favorited this theater yet

-The King’s Theatre is located in the narrow Kings Place, off King Street.
+The King’s Theatre is located in the narrow Kings Place, off King Street at Harbour Street.
 It was built on the site of the Red Lion livery stables, and was designed by a local architect.
 The King’s Theatre opened on 17th November 1910 and was a spacious cinema, with a balcony and a high pitched roof.

 Patrons entered a tiny foyer at street level, then ascended a staircase to the stalls foyer.
 A further curved staircase led to the balcony which was supported on cast-iron pillars.
 There were 6 stained-glass windows across the rear of the auditorium.
 The pillard and rounded proscenium arch was painted in white and gold, with the remaining interior being in green and gold panelling.